autowarefoundation/autoware-documentation/docs/design/autoware-interfaces/ad-api/use-cases/bus-service.md

-# Use Case of Bus Service
+# Use case of bus service

 ## Overview